 A clean and well-groomed dog not only looks its best, but is often happier and healthier than a dog whose grooming has been neglected.
 Grooming doesn't mean spending a month's wages on an expensive doggy stylist or spending hours brushing a tangled coat on a wiggling dog.
-When done properly and consistently, simple regular maintenance can keep your dog looking and feeling like the top show dog in town.
+See how regular at-home dog grooming can help keep your dog looking and feeling like the top show dog in town.

 It is generally not recommended to shave your dog completely.
 This exposes their skin to the cold and sun, and can lead to sunburns and other health problems.
 On dogs with double coats, try to only cut down to the undercoat so they will still benefit from both coats and to be sure that both coats grow back properly.
 If you do shave your dog or you have a hairless breed, sweaters and other dog clothing can help protect their skin.

 Dogs are generally affectionate towards their owners.
-They like to share their toys with you and share their affection with you – and share their bath water with you.
+They like to share their toys with you, their affection, and, unfortunately, their bath water.
 Be realistic when you try to bathe your dog.
 Even if your neighbor can get away with washing their chihuahua in the kitchen sink, that doesn't mean you'll be able to wash your Saint Bernard in the bathtub.
 Consider where it will be easiest and safest to wash your dog before you begin.
 It may not be safe for you to wash a larger dog on a slippery bathroom floor, especially if you have to lift him into or out of the bathtub.
 During warm weather, you can wash your dog outside if you are able to monitor and regulate the temperature of the water.
 Even better, some car washes are now installing "dog washes" - usually a special room with hoses, drains, and sometimes even shampoos that you can pay a small amount to use.
 Check with local car washes in your area; it can save time and effort on the clean-up around your house!

 While bathing your dog, try to avoid getting water in its face or ears.
 Not only do they not like it, moisture in the ears or shampoo in their eyes can cause problems in the long run.
 You can use a moistened coarse washcloth or a sponge to clean its face and ears.
 Some breeds need extra attention around their eyes to get rid of tear stains or food stains around the mouth.
 Special shampoos and cleaners are usually available for these dogs, but check with your groomer for some tips.

 With some time, practice, and patience, grooming and bathing your dog can be relaxing and fun for both of you.
-Start early and be consistent and when you say "It's bathtime!" your dog will jump for joy instead of run and hide!
+Start early and be consistent and when you say "It's bathtime!" your dog will be jumping for joy instead of running and hiding!